-Monstera plants, also known as Swiss Cheese plants, have become very popular over the last few years and we can totally understand why.
-With their unique split leaves, they instantly become the focus of a room.
+Monstera plants, also known as Swiss Cheese plants, have become very popular over the last decade and we can totally understand why.
+With their unique split heart-shaped leaves, they instantly become the focus of a room.

 Overwatering your Monstera can cause dark brown spots

 If you notice that your Monstera is developing dark brown spots on its leaves, the most common cause of this is overwatering.
 We tend to go for a little and often approach towards watering with most of our houseplants, and this is especially the case with our Monsteras.
-They hate being sat in puddles of water, so you need to make sure that you have good drainage setup and don’t give them too much water at once.
+They hate their roots sitting in puddles of water, so you need to make sure that you have good drainage setup (perlite in the soil and drainage holes) and don’t give them too much water at once.